Complaints Handling Policy

 We will send you a letter acknowledging receipt of your complaint within 5 working days of receiving it, enclosing a copy of this procedure.

 We will investigate your complaint.
-This will normally involve passing your complaint to our Client Care Director, Mrs Narita Bahra, who will review your matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our Client Care Director, Miss Narita Bahra, who will review your matter file and speak to the member of staff who acted for you.

 You will be sent a detailed written reply to your complaint, including the suggestions for resolving the matter, within 10 working days of sending you the acknowledgement latter.